The Zespri Young and Healthy Virtual Adventure is FREE and runs for 5 weeks in Term 4

 How do we use our pedometers?

-Whilst we did like the option of every child having a pedometer we had a lot of feedback from the last event over too much focus on steps and concerns over the devices ending up in landfills.
+Whilst we do like the option of every child having a pedometer we had some feedback from the last event over too much focus on steps and concerns over the devices ending up in landfills.

-In line with that we are supplying 10 (better) pedometers per class and based on testing it with students have found the two most effective (and still fun and motivating) ways to use them are;
+Based on testing the sharing option with students have found the two most effective (and still fun and motivating) ways to use them are;

 1. Groups of 5